SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda_Edgevision.md

 ## Usage

-The interface of this driver mimics the interface of the Admin webpage.
+The interface of this connector mimics the interface of the Admin webpage.
 This means that there are 2 pages: **System Configuration** and **Status and Options.** These hold the information that could be scraped from the messages sent between the web interface and the device.

 ### System Configuration